A student works with a Museum educator on a Holocaust timeline activity developed by the Museum. US Holocaust Memorial Museum

 The conference features sessions for teachers who have limited experience teaching about the Holocaust, alumni of past Belfer conferences, school administrators, and curriculum leaders.

 More details on the virtual platform for this event, Whova, will be sent in June before the conference.
-The full schedule will be available in March.
+The full schedule is available here.
 All participants living in the continental United States will receive a free resource bundle.

 This program is made possible with support from the Arthur and Rochelle Belfer Foundation.